Recurring inspections with a full audit trail

-Safety rounds, onboarding, operational procedures.
-All work that must be done a certain way, in the right order, by the right people.
-In AmpliFlow, each step is locked individually - the system logs who approved and when, and unlocking requires a documented reason.
+Safety rounds, fire inspections, vehicle checks, hygiene inspections.
+Work that must be done a certain way, in the right order, by the right people — and that needs to be provable after the fact.
+In AmpliFlow, each step is locked individually, the system logs who approved and when, and unlocking requires a documented reason.
 Paper binders and spreadsheets cannot do that.

 Used by organizations that need to know the work was done right